Jami Kampung Baru Inpak Mosque

 Masjid Jami Kampung Baru Inpak, also known as Masjid Kampung Baru or Bandengan Mosque, is one of the oldest mosques in Jakarta, Indonesia.
-It is located at Jalan Bandengan Selatan, Pekojan, Tambora, Jakarta, close to Masjid Al-Anshor.
+It is located at Jalan Bandengan Selatan, Pekojan, Tambora, Jakarta.
 It is one of the mosques that was built by Muslim merchants from India who used to travel to and live in Batavia.
 The mosque has been designated as cultural heritage by the provincial government of DKI Jakarta.

 History

 The traders and merchants from Arabia and India settled in this region of then Batavia.
 Traders from India built a mosque in the area to meet their need to perform worship in congregation.
 Jami Kampung Baru Mosque was built by Syeikh Abubakar who is one of the Muslim merchants from India and who lived in the area.
 Construction began in 1743 and completed in 1748.
 In a Dutch article in 1829 the New Kampong mosque is also called the Moorsche Tempel (Temple of the Moors).
 It is probably from this historical origin that the mosque was built by Muslim Moors, later the Moorish term is identified as Indian Muslims.
 Although Moorish terminology use to identify a Muslim ethnic group in North Africa (Morocco and its surroundings), who in his time succeeded in conquering Europe and establishing an empire of Islam in Andalusia (Spain).